Research Scientist Visa Sponsorship Jobs in Washington

 Which visa types are most common for research scientist roles in Washington?

-The H-1B is the most common visa for research scientists in Washington, as most roles require a master's or doctoral degree in a specific scientific field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for research scientists in Washington, as most roles require a master's or doctoral degree in a specific scientific field, meeting the specialty occupation standard.
 Researchers with exceptional recognition in their field may qualify for the O-1A.
 University and nonprofit research institute positions can sometimes access cap-exempt H-1B filings, meaning the annual lottery does not apply.

 Which cities in Washington have the most research scientist sponsorship jobs?